 There’s more to Little Italy’s San Gennaro festival than cannolis — like sausage and peppers, meatballs and zeppoles, too.

-This year marks the 90th anniversary of the 11-day feast that brings more than one million tourists and locals downtown, donning red, green and white.
+This year marks the 91st anniversary of the 11-day feast that brings more than two million tourists and locals downtown, donning green, white and red.

-The festival is historic for Italian immigrants and the Society of San Gennaro, who first took to the Manhattan streets in 1926 to honor the Roman Catholic patron saint of Naples, Saint Januarius.
+The festival is historic for Italian immigrants and the Society of San Gennaro, which first took to Manhattan streets in 1926 to honor Saint Januarius, the Roman Catholic patron saint of Naples.

 The event is a tradition brought to America from Italy.
-It celebrates the miracle of Januarius’ blood, which is saved in a vial in the Naples Cathedral and liquefies three times each year, including Sept.
+It celebrates Januarius’ blood, which is saved in a vial in the Naples Cathedral and liquefies three times each year, including Sept.
 19, Januarius' saint day.
-It’s an occurrence known to be a miracle by millions who gather in Italy to watch and in Manhattan to celebrate, said John Fratta, whose great grandfather was the first president of the Society of San Gennaro.
+It’s an occurrence known to be a miracle by millions who gather in Italy to watch and in Manhattan to celebrate, says Fratta, whose great grandfather was the first president of the Society of San Gennaro.

-The Figli di San Gennaro (children of San Gennaro), a nonprofit organization composed of locals and founding family members, have organized the feast since 1996.
+The Figli di San Gennaro (children of San Gennaro), a nonprofit organization comprised of locals and founding family members, has organized the feast since 1996.